henrikrexed/spanEventstoLog/README.md

 ---
 ## Realistic Test Data
-- Place your real trace JSON files in `src/realistic_traces/`.
+- Place your real trace JSON files in the appropriate test directory.
 - The realistic tests will use these files to validate connector logic against real-world scenarios.

 ---